Ubre Blanca

-Use in Cuban media
+Biography

+Ubre Blanca produced 109.5 liters of milk (more than four times a typical cow's production) on a single day in January 1982.
+The cow also produced 24,268.9 liters of milk in one lactation period ending in February 1982.
+Both feats were recognized by Guinness World Records as world records; neither record was beaten by another cow until after Ubre Blanca's death.
+Ubre Blanca was a crossbreed between a Holstein and a zebu.

 Castro referred to Ubre Blanca's prodigious output in speeches as evidence of communism's superior breeding skills, and the cow's achievements were often printed in Cuban newspapers.
-On May 21, 2002, The Wall Street Journal published an article about Cuban attempts to clone Ubre Blanca, in which they reported that Ubre Blanca's sire was actually a Canadian bull.
-To many Cubans, Ubre Blanca evokes memories of the era before the so-called "Special Period" – the economic collapse that followed the demise of the Soviet Union, Cuba's main benefactor, beginning in 1989.
+To many Cubans, Ubre Blanca evokes memories of the era before the so-called "Special Period"– the economic collapse that followed the demise of the Soviet Union, Cuba's main benefactor, beginning in 1989.

-Death

-In 1985, Ubre Blanca was euthanized around the age of 13 (the exact age is unknown).
+In 1985, Ubre Blanca was euthanized around the age of 13 and a half (the exact age is unknown).
 The cow's death was commemorated by Communist Party newspaper Granma with a full obituary and eulogy.
 Taxidermists stuffed Ubre Blanca and put the body in a climate-controlled glass case at the entrance to the National Cattle Health Center, a 45-minute drive from old Havana, where it still remains.
 Ubre Blanca was honored by her hometown of Nueva Gerona, which erected a marble statue in memory of the cow.
 Since the cow's death, Cuban scientists have unsuccessfully attempted to clone Ubre Blanca using frozen tissue samples.

-Poem

-In the poem Ganadería, Cuban exile and poet Ricardo Pau-Llosa retells the story of Ubre Blanca as an allegory of Castro's rise to power.